roman-milk/roman-milk.github.io/vanessas-dissonance.md

  He led her into the gents' room this time.
 Although almost impossible, it was in an even shittier condition.
 To be honest, it was an absolute disgrace.

  This place must have been clean once but which previous decade that had been was not obvious.
 Everything was horribly filthy and brownish.
 Vanessa didn't know what was worse, the nauseous smell that permeated the place or puddles of piss that formed on the tiled floor which was one complete layer of slime.
-Report_Story #2